carlybeefbarley/mgb/code/README.md

 * Client startup code is in /client/modules/startup.js
 * Server startup code is in /server/modules/startup.js
+* The outer html for the site is defined in /application.html

 ## /collections/ - Client and Server definitions of Meteor Collections used in this system